-This Peach Bourbon Grilled Chicken recipe is just the thing to serve up to friends and family for summer picnics, and really, any outdoor entertaining occasion.
+This Grilled Bourbon Chicken recipe is just the thing to serve up to friends and family for summer picnics, and really, any outdoor entertaining occasion.

 Peaches are the cream of the crop for many of you across the country during the summer, and I have a thing for peaches and bourbon together.
 It's just a lovely combo of summery sweetness from the peaches and caramel goodness from the bourbon.